dirkwhoffmann/vAmigaTS/Agnus/AGA/AGADDF/README.md

 #### Reading the picture

 BRDRBLNK is set for the whole frame apart from the two ruler lines, so the border is forced to pure black, and COLOR00 — the colour of the display window wherever the bitplanes have not delivered data — is dark grey ($444).
 ECSENA is set throughout, because BRDRBLNK does nothing without it.
-Every rasterline therefore reads as five zones:
+Every rasterline therefore reads as four zones:

 ```
-black         border, left of DIWSTRT
+black         border, up to the first bitplane pixel
-dark grey   window open, no bitplane data yet
 a fine comb   the bitplane data
 dark grey     data finished, window still open
 black         border, right of DIWSTOP
 ```

 The two inner edges are the measurement.
 The left one is the first pixel DDFSTRT produces, the right one is the last pixel DDFSTOP allows, and both are read against the Copper rulers.

+**The picture is asymmetric, and that is not an accident.** DIWSTRT does not open the display window on its own — the window opens at the first BPL1DAT write and then stays open until DIWSTOP.
+There is consequently no grey zone on the left, while the grey zone on the right is real, and the black runs right up to the first bitplane pixel.
+That makes the left edge easier to read rather than harder: it is a boundary between black and data instead of one between two shades of grey.

 This is the whole reason for the blanked border.
 Without it COLOR00 would paint the border as well, the dark grey zones would merge into it, and neither inner edge would be locatable — which is exactly the blind spot that made the same measurement impossible in the bplam test until bplam3 blanked the border to expose it.